dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T506: Breaking violence cycles is essential for peace.
+### T506: Break the cycle of violence for peace and harmony.

 |Support|
 |---|